 - Pour the remaining water into a heavy bottomed sauce pan

-- Add the sugar and stir over a low heat until the sugar has dissolved
+- Add the fructose and stir over a low heat until dissolved

 - Soften the gelatine in the microwave for 1 minute on a medium heat